 I certainly have much to learn, but over the years, I have found the following strategies helpful in becoming a better conversationalist:

 - Be aware of how much you are talking.
 I try to talk in sound bites.
-Frankly, I learned this from doing hundreds of radio and TV interviews through the years.
+Frankly, I learned this from doing hundreds of media interviews through the years.
 If I didn’t periodically stop talking and give the interviewers a chance to speak, they weren’t bashful about interrupting me or bringing the interview to a close.
-People are more polite, but you can still lose them, as the would-be consultant did with me.
+Ordinary people are more polite than media hosts, but you can still lose them, as the would-be consultant did with me.

-- Ask follow-up questions.
+Ask follow-up questions.
 The best listeners I know never stop with just one question.
 Like peeling an onion, they ask follow-up questions, going deeper each time.
-This is where you learn the most and where you tap into the possibility to add real value to the other person’s life.
+This is where you learn the most and where you tap into the possibility to add real value to the other person.
 One question I like to ask is this, “How did it make you feel when that happened?”

-- Provide positive feedback.
-A “poker-face” may help when you are playing cards, but it does not help build trust or develop relationships.
+Provide positive feedback.
+A poker-face might help when you are playing cards, but it does not help build trust or develop relationships.
 People need to know that you are listening and understand them.
 Nodding your head and providing verbal affirmation are critical skills that anyone can learn, but they must be cultivated.
+And whatever you do, don’t ever glance down at your phone.
+That communicates all the wrong things.

 Your ability to lead is directly tied to your ability to lead powerful conversations.
 If you want to increase your influence, you have to perfect the gentle art of conversational ping pong.